Inria-Empenn/lesion-segmentation-challenge-miccai21/FAQ.md

 `COPY process.py /nnunet/`

-And the command-line defined in the descriptor contains the full path to the script:
+And the command line defined in the descriptor contains the full path to the script:

 `python /nnunet/process.py -t1 [FLAIR1] -t2 [FLAIR2] -o [SEGMENTATION]`.